Need to talk? Call 1800 882 436.

 Is it safe for me to breastfeed if I have hepatitis B?

-Yes — breastmilk is the healthiest option for your baby.
-You can safely breastfeed if you have hepatitis B, as long as your baby has had the recommended course of vaccinations.
+Yes — you can safely breastfeed with hepatitis B, as long as your baby has their recommended vaccinations.

 Resources and support

-NSW Health has a useful fact sheet on hepatitis B pregnancy and breastfeeding.
+NSW Health has a useful fact sheet on hepatitis B, which is available in other languages.

 Speak to a maternal child health nurse